Ceci07/metagenome_assembly/README.md

 ```
 #### Sample sheet
 Relative paths to FASTQ samples and host reference FASTA are resolved in the sample sheet.
-The pipeline accepts a comma-separated CSV supplied through --input.
+The workflow accepts a comma-separated CSV supplied through --input.
 Columns of the sample sheet
 sample: unique sample ID
 fastq_1: R1 FASTQ (.fq, .fastq, .fq.gz, .fastq.gz)